-Built in Germany from 1919 to 1924 using four-stroke 198, 247, and 249cc engines of their own construction.
-These engines were used by Teco, Huy, Mazzucchelli and other manufacturers, and were also installed in a three wheeled van (dreirad) with a 195cc engine which was licence and tax-free in the years 1925 to 1926.
+From 1919 they built motorcycles using four-stroke 198, 247, and 249cc engines of their own construction.
+These engines were used by Teco, Huy, Mazzucchelli and other manufacturers.
+In 1924 they offered a three wheeled van (dreirad) with a 195cc engine which was licence and tax-free in the years 1925 to 1926.

 The firm became bankrupt in 1926, as did so many others at the time, but spare parts were produced by Albert's son Manfred well into the 1930s.

 The following unverified extract is from the JF archive: